igumus/terraform-aws/002-vpc/README.md

 - Associate private route table with private subnets
 - Create an internet gateway
 - Create a NAT gateway with elastic IP
+- Create a bastion host to limit ssh connections

 ## Quick Start
 ```console